swollen lymph nodes in cats

 Lymph nodes are organs found throughout the body that play a key role in the body’s immune response to foreign invaders.
-When lymph nodes are inflamed due to illness, they increase in size and can be tender to the touch.
+When lymph nodes are swollen due to illness, they increase in size and can be tender to the touch.
 Lymphadenopathy is the medical term for enlarged or swollen lymph nodes.

 Lymphadenopathy can occur due to any illness, be it severe or minor, in humans and cats alike.
 However, lymphadenopathy in cats is much more common due to severe illness.